simcesplatform/LogReader/readme.md

 ### Testing

-Testing code is available in the testLogReader pakcage / directory.
+Testing code and test data is available in the testLogReader pakcage / directory.
 The testing code uses the build-in Python [unittest](https://docs.python.org/3.7/library/unittest.html) framework.
 All tests can be executed with:

     python -m unittest